 But when I announced to my community that I had serious breast cancer, offers of help started coming in.
 What's more, once I started chemo I realized I was going to need help.
 I also knew that my favor balance sheet was going to have to go into very uncomfortable territory - and may never be rectified.
 Accepting that I needed help was another jump into the abyss.

 The challenge was that my cancer survivorship doctor, Dr. Shaw, said that if I walked 40 minutes every day I would get a 20% bump in my chance of surviving.
+I had really aggressive breast cancer and my chances of surviving were dismal.
 I wanted every survival bump I could get.
 And this meant I wanted to get out and walk - yet on chemo I felt so ill it wasn’t safe for me to walk alone.

 Then I learned about Caring Bridge.